betterwithdata/dnikit/docs/introspectors/data_introspection/dimension_reduction.rst

 Dimension Reduction
 ===================

-DNIKit provides a :class:`DimensionReduction <dnikit.introspectors.DimensionReduction>`
+DeepView provides a :class:`DimensionReduction <deepview.introspectors.DimensionReduction>`
 introspector with a variety of strategies (algorithms).
 `DimensionReduction` has two primary uses:

-- reduce high-dimensional data to something lower for consumption by a different :class:`Introspector <dnikit.base.Introspector>`
+- reduce high-dimensional data to something lower for consumption by a different :class:`Introspector <deepview.base.Introspector>`
 - reduce data to 2D or 3D for visualization (e.g. :ref:`Dataset Report <dataset_report>`).

 Often, model responses are very large in the number of dimensions.
 However, some algorithms work better on lower dimensional data.
-For example :class:`Familiarity <dnikit.introspectors.Familiarity>` and
+For example :class:`Familiarity <deepview.introspectors.Familiarity>` and
 even the
-:class:`DimensionReduction Strategies <dnikit.introspectors.DimensionReduction.Strategy>`
+:class:`DimensionReduction Strategies <deepview.introspectors.DimensionReduction.Strategy>`
 other than `PCA` work better on e.g. 40 dimensional data.
 Some of the algorithms state this is useful for reducing the noise in very high dimensional data.